AcademySoftwareFoundation/openexr/website/DeepIDsSpecification.rst

 -  Deep IDs stored using one or two ``Imf::UINT`` (``uint32_t``)
    channels:

-   -  A single id channel stores 32 bits hashes.
+   -  A single channel stores 32 bit hashes.
-   -  A pair of id, id2 channels stores 64 bits hashes.
+   -  A pair of channels store 64 bit hashes.

 -  Manifest data stored in the file’s metadata as an attribute, or in a side-car file.